MBK 2-Skewer Delta

-As is my style, I just kept on trying.
-Pulling out a little more line each time.
-It wasn't hard to dance the kite just off the grass while jogging backwards and letting line slip.
-A few quick pull-ins would then send the kite scooting straight upwards.
+As is my style, I just kept on trying, pulling out a little more line each time.
+It wasn't hard to dance the kite just off the grass while jogging backward and letting line slip.
+A few quick pull-ins would then send the kite scooting straight upward.
 In this way, the first signs of a flight-sustaining breeze were discovered, up around 50 feet.

 With almost 30 meters (100 feet) of line out, the kite tucked its wing tips in a little and rocketed up in response to a firm pull-in.

-Finally, there was enough air movement up there to allow a slow and steady line-of-sight climb-out.
+Finally, there was enough air movement up there to allow a slow and steady line-of-sight climbout.
 But not before a few photos and a couple of short videos were taken.
-Then the climb was continued more or less constantly until all but a couple of turns were left on the winder.
-That left the 120 meter (400 feet) tag dangling just in front of the tree trunk which was being used as an anchor.
+Then the climb was continued more-or-less constantly until all but a couple of turns were left on the winder.
+That left the 120 meter (400 feet) tag dangling just in front of the tree trunk that was being used as an anchor.

-In such a light breeze, and on so much length, even the skinny 20 pound Dacron had quite some sag in it.
+In such a light breeze, and on so much length, even the skinny 20-pound Dacron had quite some sag in it.
 From the tree, the line went out at just under 45 degrees.
 The line of sight to the kite itself was more like 55 to 60 degrees.
-Now it was reward time .. for just standing around and watching awhile!
-The 2 Skewer Delta kite is just a dot in the cloud photo below...
+Now it was reward time ... for just standing around and watching awhile!
+The 2-Skewer Delta kite is just a dot in the cloud photo.

 Back at full height again, the line near the tree raised and lowered by a few centimeters as subtle changes in wind speed affected the kite.
 The kite itself was too far away to see any movement at all.

-A very satisfying first high flight for the new Delta design.
-Despite a tiny lean to the right which can be seen in the video below.
-Easily fixed with a short bit of tape protruding from one wing-tip.
+It was a very satisfying first high flight for the new delta design.
+This was despite a tiny lean to the right which was easily fixed with a short bit of tape protruding from one wingtip.